HengPan2007/MethSig-tmp/README.md

 | NAReadCount |

 ### Make input matrix
 `makeMatrix.R` is used to make input matrix.
-Input files are Z-score normalized covariates matrix (`CVMatrix-normalized.rds`) including dhcrN, pdrN, gexpN and reptime.
+Input files are Z-score normalized covariates matrix (`/testdata/CVMatrix-normalized.rds`) including dhcrN, pdrN, gexpN and reptime.
 Also, `DMC.(sample).txt` and `pdr.(sample).txt` are needed for each tumor in the cohort.
 Output file includes the following columns:

 | Column | Description |
 | ------ | ----------- |